 But it was with Whittier and Manfred that McCalman’s name will always be associated.
 I think it was in the 1918-19 racing season that Chaffey first became a patron of the stable.
 Thanks largely to Whittier in the 1922-23 season, McCalman realised his ambition to top the list of winning trainers in the Melbourne metropolitan area with nineteen wins.
 Jack Holt also trained the same number, but thanks to Whittier’s Caulfield Cup and Victoria Derby, McCalman’s horses won more money.
 He never headed the premiership again, but it heralded the start of McCalman’s most rewarding five years on the Australian Turf.
 Having the likes of Whittier and Manfred in his care, early in 1925 McCalman took possession of the Flemington stables formerly occupied by H. W. Morton, although he continued to spend most of his time at Bendigo.
 Apart from winning the Derby with Manfred that day at Randwick, McCalman was also largely responsible for the victory of Metellus some forty minutes later in the A.J.C.
 Epsom Handicap, having prepared the horse at Randwick in the absence of his regular trainer, Jack Holt, who could not travel interstate.

-The Dead-heat Between Metellus & Boaster for the A.J.C.
-Epsom Handicap (S. M.)
+The Dead-Heat Between Metellus & Boaster in the 1925 A.J.C.
+Epsom Handicap

 Some Derby Days elicit more excitement than others and 1925 was just such a year.
 For in that Epsom Handicap, Metellus shared the race with Bob Miller’s Boaster, ridden by Jim Munro, the first time that the great mile contest had resulted in a dead heat.
 Metellus like Manfred, was ridden by Bill Duncan, who this time was sporting the colours of Charlie Kellow.
 Head and head the two geldings, one bay and the other black, raced over the final one hundred yards with first one and then the other appearing to have the advantage.
 The result certainly gave the jockey Bill Duncan forty minutes to remember.
 Bob Miller had good cause to be happy too, for apart from sharing the Epsom with Boaster, his other Magpie horse, Windbag, won the following race – the weight-for-age A.J.C.
 Spring Stakes.